HULL AND DISTRICT ANGLERS’ ASSOCIATION

 h) Elected officers must have taken office by the following Delegates’ meeting.

 i) Rules are normally altered only at the AGM by a simple majority on a show of hands, but the Delegates shall have the power to alter, amend or rescind any rule after giving one month’s notice at an ordinary Delegates’ meeting.
-The proposed change must receive not less than two thirds of the vote of the Delegates present before it becomes valid.
+Any proposed rule change made by the Delegates must receive not less than two thirds of the vote of the Delegates present before it becomes valid.

 a) The financial management of the Association shall be carried out by the Treasurer, under the guidance of the Finance Committee, which shall be comprised of the four Trustees and the Treasurer.